 After a tough start to the season, the Penn men’s squash team is more motivated than ever to get a win, especially over the rival Tigers.

-The Penn men’s and women’s squash teams will look to continue their winning ways as they travel to Williams on Friday.
+After defeating their neighbor Drexel on Wednesday, the Penn men’s and women’s squash teams will look to continue their winning ways as they travel to Williams on Friday.

 Vimuktha De Alwis has played tennis around the world his entire life.
 From Malawi and Melbourne to Jakarta and Jordan, he has traveled great distances to play the sport he loves.